nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 *  `sort b/` Sorts the tasks by deadline so that the task with closer the deadline in the list, the higher the task.
 *  `sort m/` Sorts the tasks by module code alphabetically in descending order.
 *  `sort t/` Sorts the tasks by number of tags in descending order.
-*  `sort done/` Sorts the tasks by done status, with tasks that are not done coming first.
-   Note that this is the only time a done status prefix is used.

 ![add message](images/sortCommand.png)